davidnwobi/PotentialFlow/README.md

 ![Vortex-Panel-Method-2412-6-deg-AoA.png](images%2FVortex-Panel-Method-2412-6-deg-AoA.png)

-Now while the vortex panel method is able to model the lift force, it is not stable and depending on the airfoil and paneling, it can blow up.
+Now while the vortex panel method is able to model the lift force, it is not always consistent and highly depends on the discretization of the airfoil.
+Even with a well discretized XFOIL generated airfoil, the C<sub>p</sub> value oscillates slightly.
-Now watch happens when we generate the same airfoil rather than using an XFOIL generated airfoil.
+Now, Watch happens when we generate the same airfoil rather than using an nicer airfoil.
+I'm not entirely sure why this happens, but it is something to look into further.
 ```python
 from src.airfoil_generator import generate_four_digit_NACA # Add this to imports